 A number of our clients originate from Winchester, and our neighbours will tell you that word-of-mouth serves as a primary source of business for local trade.

 We like to keep tabs on what’s new in and around our hometown, as well as striving to stay ahead of the game in the dynamic world of marketing and digital communications.
 In fact, recent developments in search engine marketing reinforce the importance of establishing a local, digital presence – never before has a geographic location been so important in the online world.

-Back to the ‘real world’ and 2015 looks set to bring some exciting developments to Winchester, and we’ve listed a few of them below.
+Back to the ‘real world’ and 2015 looks set to bring some exciting developments, and we’ve listed a few of them below.

 For those of you new to the Winchester Silver Hill debate, property developers and local residents have been negotiating the ‘urban regeneration’ (notably the architectural design) of the proposed buildings, which many agree is outdated and entirely unflattering for Winchester’s historic city centre.